Ghurtchu/chat-backend/README.md

-An attempt to implement the persistent chat with the help of PostgreSQL backend.
+An attempt to implement the persistent chat server with the help of PostgreSQL backend.

 For now a single user will have two websocket connections to the backend:
 - background WS connection (`ws://localhost:8080/conversations/{userId}`):